teadetime/pieScanner/index.md

 scat(:,1) = distance(:,1).* cosd(values(:,1)).*cosd(values(:,2)); % X Zalues
 scat(:,2) = distance(:,1).* sind(values(:,1)).*cosd(values(:,2));  % Y Values
 scat(:,3) = distance(:,1).* sind(values(:,2));                % Z Values
 ```
 <p align="center">
   <i>Figure 3.4: Matlab snippet that converts polar coordinates to cartesian</i>
 </p>
 #### Final 3d Scan
-We wanted to push our scanner ans see how it did on more than a single letter!
+We wanted to push our scanner and see how it did on more than a single letter!
 We decided to try scanning a corner in the hallway from ontop of a table.
 This scan was large and took ~10 minutes.
 Figure 3.5 shows the setup and resulting final scan(on the computer screen).

 <p align="center">
   <br>
   <img src="images/wallScanFinal.jpg" width="100%">
   <br>
-  <i>Figure 3.5: 3D scan of wall and table, note the wd plot's match to real space</i>
+  <i>Figure 3.5: 3D scan of wall and table, note the plot's match to real space</i>
 </p>
-This plot owkred really well and was able to pick up many of the features within the scan range like the edge of the table and the corner.
+This plot/scan worked really well and was able to pick up many of the features within the scan range like the edge of the table and the corner.
 Better yet, our walls appeared very flat!

 ## Other notable code parts
+___
 Our entire code can be found [here](https://github.com/teadetime/pieScanner/).
 The key pieces have already been called out in earlier portions of this doc.

 However, we also wanted to highlight some other cool features of our code.
 For instance in addition to averaging, sorting and trimming values, we wait for the servo to be in position for a specified amount of time.
 This is shown in Figure 4.0 and ensures that the servo has stopped twitching and the mechanism is at rest